CalThompson9/rheumAI/README.md

         rheumai
     mac/                    # macOS build with .app bundle RheumAI.app         # macOS application
-    windows/                # Windows build with .exe and DLL dependencies rheumai.exe         # Executable for Windows qt-app/
+        run.sh              # Shell script to run the application (NEED TO USE THIS TO PROPERLY RUN THE APP) windows/                # Windows build with .exe and DLL dependencies rheumai.exe         # Executable for Windows qt-app/